tembo-io/website/docusaurus/blog/2023-08-16-introducing-pg-later/index.md

 Give us a [star](https://github.com/tembo-io/pg_later) and try out pg_later by running the example in the README.
 If you run into issues, please create an [issue](https://github.com/tembo-io/pg_later/issues).
 We would greatly welcome contributions to the project as well.

-You can also try pg_later on [Tembo Cloud](https://cloud.tembo.io/) for free as part of our [Message Queue Stack](https://tembo.io/docs/stacks/message-queue).
+You can also try pg_later on [Tembo Cloud](https://cloud.tembo.io/) for free as part of our [Machine Learning Stack](https://tembo.io/docs/tembo-stacks/machine-learning).